bids-standard/bids-specification/DECISION-MAKING.md

 | Chris Markiewicz ([@effigies](https://github.com/effigies))                    | 5h/week         |                       |
 | Franklin Feingold ([@franklin-feingold](https://github.com/franklin-feingold)) | 5h/week         | Community development |

-In addition to the [BIDS Governance](https://bids.neuroimaging.io/governance.html#bids-maintainers-group) classification of a Maintainer, the Steering Group and Maintainers Group have enhanced this to include a `Purview` responsibility.
+In addition to the [BIDS Governance](https://bids.neuroimaging.io/governance.html#bids-maintainers-group) classification of a maintainer, maintainers may declare a limited scope or purview of responsibility.
-A purview can range from maintaining a modality supported in the specification to nuturing a welcoming BIDS community.
+Such a purview can range from maintaining a modality supported in the specification to nurturing a welcoming BIDS community.
-The purview will be choosen by the Maintainer and agreed upon by the Maintainers Group.
+One or more purviews can be chosen by the maintainer and agreed upon by the Maintainers Group.
-The Maintainer is primarily responsible for maintaining their choosen purview.
+A maintainer is primarily responsible for issues within their chosen purview(s), although contributions elsewhere are welcome, as well.
-Though, a Maintainer may contribute in a purview that is not their own.

 **BEP Leads Group**